shahzeen031/Random_User_APP/README.md

 ## Installation

-Start by installing all Node dependencies using npm install in root
+Start by installing all Node dependencies using `npm install` in root, then `cd client` to install the react dependencies using `npm install`

 ## Usage